flash62au/WiTcontroller/README.md

 ## Change Log

 ### V1.66
+- bug fix for adding locos greater than 300 and less than 499

+### V1.66
 - Add support for setting the additional button as latching or non-latching, overriding the WiThrottle defaults.
 Requires WiThrottleProtocol version 1.1.24.

 ### V1.65